The following Trusts and Inheritance Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 See the Transfers to a non UK domiciled spouse or civil partner guidance note.

-An individual may be domiciled in the
+An individual may be

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.